ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 > unused classes.
 >
 > In addition to removing use of initializer injection, this takes a significant
-> step toward simplifying the mental model for how to determine what
+> step toward simplifying the conceptual model for how to determine what
 > adapter/serializer is in use.
 Removing the defaults forces app developers to
 > be more cognizant about the type of application level concerns vs
 > model-specific concerns; they will now need to explicitly define and use